parnika91/nf-pipelines/bulk-RNA-seq/readme.md

 --------------------------------------

-Notes for indexing with STAR:
+Notes on indexing with STAR:

 1. Why index a genome?